 A interview process is most effective when it is guided by a well-structured process and provides an objective way to record valuable information about a candidate’s suitability to the job in question.
 When such a well-designed interview process is easy to create apply to each interview process, the results could be incredible in terms of the improved effectiveness if the overall hiring process.

 With Simplicant, interview evaluation scorecards can be easily adjusted to match the needs of the organization.
+No need to keep track of paper-based evaluation forms when you can do the same and much more through an online collaborative system.
 Depending on the needs of the hiring process and the particular job, the scorecard can be configured to collect detailed information or adjusted to work as a quick list of screening questions.

-Interested in learning more about candidate evaluation scorecards?
-Contact us and see and demo of Simplicant’s recruiting platform.
+Interested in learning more about candidate evaluation scorecards and forms?
+Contact us and see a demo of Simplicant’s recruiting platform.

 Image: Courtesy Showmeleads